Jump to content

 4. Only if application is in /usr/share/applications

-Following is an example of its structure with additional comments.
-The example is only meant to give a quick impression, and does not show how to utilize all possible entry keys.
-The complete list of keys can be found in the freedesktop specification.
+Following is an example of a .desktop file for launching an application, with comments to explain each key.
+It is only meant to give an impression and does not show how to utilize all possible entry keys.

 [Desktop Entry]